 A free ride takes the edge off of hard wooden benches on

 which these earthbound birds perch.
-The ferry swings back
+Brian Ferry swings back

-to conform to the river currents, then darts across thick brown
+to conform to the river currents, darting across thick brown

 soupy sales waters.